stratosphereips/VelLMes-AI-Honeypot/README.md

 ```
 ~$ python3 VelLMes.py -e .env -c configSSH.yml -m "gpt-4" -mt 800 -t 0.2 -o "conversation.txt" -l "logs.txt"
 ```

+To use the web dashboard it is necessary to deploy the log_manager.py which acts as a server that communicates with database.
+The database is filled based on the information received from the server where the shelLM is deployed.

+The information about the database, as well as the server where shelLM is deployed needs to be put in the ssh_module.py at the marked places.

+To have the most recent information from shelLM session it is advised to run the ssh_module.py as a cronjob that checks every minute or less if some new shelLM sessions were established and to update the DB accordingly.

+The web dashboard needs to be hosted as well.
+It is communicating with log_manager.py to get the latest information from the DB and display it.

 # About